♥ Teach yourself to play bridge

 Responder's second bid

-7) Play!
+7) PLAY !
 There's more to discover, but if you've come this far, you're ready to have fun playing.
-Try these online solitaire games -- all free -- to practice what you've learned.
+In addition to Minibridge (Step 4 above), try these other online solitaire games -- all free -- to practice what you've learned.

 Just Play Bridge -- An endless stream of hands where you bid and play against computer robots.
-The auction display will show the meaning of all the bids, including yours.
+As you make bids, the screen will show you the meaning of all the calls made by you and the robots.

-Just Declare -- No bidding.
-The contract on each deal is pre-determined and you play the hand against robots.
+Just Declare -- Similar to Minibridge (no bidding), but the contract on each deal is already specified.
+You try to make the contract by playing the hand against robots.

 Bridge Master -- Similar to Just Declare, but each deal includes the solution and instructional tips.
 Start with the Beginner hands and move up.

-8) Develop your defensive skills.
+9) Develop your defensive skills.
 Learn how to build tricks and communicate with partner when you're defending the opponents' contracts.
-Practice with the lessons in the LTPB II software.

 Opening leads